IALSA/ialsa-2018-amsterdam/how-to-reproduce.md

 ![chain-of-custody][chain-of-custody]

-The data set for a  longitudinal study prepared by the respective
-[ialsa-study-curator][ialsa-study-curator] enters the analytic environment of the
+The data set for a  longitudinal study prepared by the respective [ialsa-study-curator][ialsa-study-curator] enters the analytic environment of the
 [ialsa-2018-amsterdam][ialsa-2018-amsterdam] and meets the
-[greeter][greeter] script, which adds custom meta-data and shapes the
-_data transfer object_ (dto), which tracks all states of the data on its way to the estimated model (hence, "chain of custody" metaphor).
+- 0.[greeter][greeter] script, which adds custom meta-data and shapes the _data transfer object_ (dto), which tracks all states of the data on its way to the estimated model (hence, "chain of custody" metaphor).
-[tuner][tuner] script, which implements project-specific data transformation is then applied to create variables that could by used by the
+- 1.[tuner][tuner] script, which implements project-specific data transformation is then applied to create variables that could by used by the
-[encoder][encoder] script to encode the multistate variable, pivotal for the `msm()` estimation call.
+- 2.[encoder][encoder] script to encode the multistate variable, pivotal for the `msm()` estimation call.
 Then
-[validator][validator] script makes sure only valid cases (respondents) are selected  and passes to the
+- 3.[validator][validator] script makes sure only valid cases (respondents) are selected  and passes to the
-[modeler][modeler] script, which estimates the statistical model according the
-[model-specification][model-a-spec] and saves the produced objects to local drive.
+- 4.[modeler][modeler] script, which estimates the statistical model according the  [model-specification][model-a-spec] and saves the produced objects to local drive.

 ## Model evaluation